Service of Mystical Communion with Christ

 The Words of Jesus

 Many and varied interpretations have been applied to the words of Jesus as we have them in the New Testament, and there are those of the opinion that some words have been added that he did not say – or things he did say that have been deleted from the record.
 Happily, he corrects much of this in A Course in Miracles.
-In the Gospels and in the Course there is one thought that dominates his teaching: the Kingdom of Heaven upon Earth, or real world, and this is the central purpose of these devotions.
-This is his desire-thought, and to be in at-One-ment with him as he was, and is, with the Father in Heaven requires something more than personal gratitude for his saving help.
+In the Gospels and in the Course there is one thought that dominates his teaching: the Kingdom of Heaven upon Earth.
+This means the fragmented Sonship of God healed of brokenness, separation, conflict, sickness – of mind and body – and death.
+In other words, the Son restored to harmony of his will with God’s Will, and this is the central purpose of these devotions.
+This is his desire-thought, and to be in At-One-ment with him as he was, and is, with the Father in Heaven requires something more than personal gratitude for his saving help.
 It calls for the consuming desire to be his disciple: to learn of him.
 In fact, it requires that one be dedicated to his mission for mankind, and we have to know what that mission is and how he proposes to accomplish it.
 So, as he taught his disciples we pray …

 “Our Father, who art in Heaven, hallowed be Thy Name.
 Thy Kingdom come.
 Thy Will be done on Earth as it is in Heaven ...”